indeep81/Capstone-Project/README.md

 - Train-test split (80/20)
 - Simple regression modeling with `sklearn`
 - Performance**:
-  - **R² Score**: ~1.0 for Total Request Time (indicative of moderate correlation)
+  - **R² Score**: ~1.0
-  - **RMSE**: Low to moderate, depending on HTTP metric
+  - **RMSE**: 0
-  - Model underfitting observed—suggesting need for non-linear techniques

 ### Evaluation

-While the linear model provided only **moderate predictive power** (R² values varied across target metrics), results validated that **Ping loss and latency can explain some variance in HTTP degradation**.
-Specific agents and tests emerged as consistent underperformers.
+We have to change what we are modeling, we are modeling the addition of all the features and that's the timing total which is not very useful.

 This confirms the feasibility of future, more advanced modeling using:
 - Ensemble techniques (Random Forests, Gradient Boosting)